openzipkin/openzipkin.github.io/pages/instrumenting.md

 doesn't work for messaging because there may be multiple consumers for a given message.
 The trace context propagated to the consumer is the parent.

-Similar to one-way RPC tracing, messaging tracing doesn't have a response path: only two annotations are used "ms" and "mr".
-Unlike one-way RPC tracing, it is fine to set Span.timestamp and duration as the producer and each consumer use separate spans.
+Messaging tracing doesn't have a response path.
+Only two annotations are used:
+"ms" and "mr".
+Like RPC tracing, it is fine to set Span.timestamp and duration as the producer and each consumer use separate spans.

 So, the producer adds "ms" to a span and reports it to zipkin.
 Then, each consumer creates a child span adding "mr" to it.